Super Bowl XXI

 The telecast of the game on CBS was seen by an estimated 87.2 million viewers.
 The large national audience saw an early appearance of the now-traditional Gatorade shower, where players dump a cooler full of liquid over a coach's head following a meaningful win.
 The practice was first started by Giants players in 1985; it began to gain national attention during the 1986 season, when Parcells was doused after every win.
 Another tradition was set with the quarterback from the winning team stating after the game that he was "Going to Disneyworld/Disneyland!"; although this version was made into an advertisement (featuring "When You Wish Upon A Star" as its soundtrack) for later playback.
 Simms would be the first to say it live following the Giants win in Super Bowl XXV.
 Both he and Elway were each paid $75,000.

 This loss also kicked off the Broncos' run of Super Bowl futility with John Elway under center that decade.
-They would make it back to the Super Bowl the very next year but lost 42–10 to the Washington Redskins, after leading 10–0 at the end of the first quarter.
+They would make it back to the Super Bowl the next year but lost 42–10 to the Washington Redskins, after leading 10–0 at the end of the first quarter.
 Two years later, they made it back but fell to the defending world champion 49ers 55–10.